csci5117s24/DeluluTechShare/README.md

 <!-- <img src="images/dataURLexample.jpg" width="825" height="425">
 </div> -->

 After adding the data to the new layer, you might want to style it using the paint properties for that layer type.
 The paint properties link provided by [MapboxLayerStyle](https://docs.mapbox.com/style-spec/reference/layers/).
 The "map.current.addLayer" method below is the style settings of the data visualization.
-This method will also be included in the "map.current.on('load', () => {});".
+This method will also be included in the `map.current.on('load', () => {});`.

 ```js
       map.current.addLayer({